 (S) For years, Travis and I have discussed where we should put our beloved pets ashes, pawprints, pictures, and favorite toys.
 We thought about shelves or a bookcase and also where in the house we should put them.
 While we were preparing to refinish the hardwood floors in our living room and dining room, we took the closet doors off of the 4' coat closet.
 That's when it hit me.
 "Let's leave the doors off and make this a Rainbow Bridge built-in."
 We decided to refinish the interior, put shelves up, and make a storage bench.
 It could be a focal point of the room and we'll always be able to see them and they'll always be with us.

 (S) We bought light grey wood paneling from Home Depot.
 We had some old flat white ceiling paint we used for touching up the existing molding and ceiling.
-A motion light from Amazon which we mounted on the ceiling.
-It's very welcoming to come home at night and having the motion light turn on seeing our babies right there.
+A motion light from Amazon which we mounted on the ceiling is welcoming to come home to at night.
 It instantly draws my attention to the pictures and brings comfort to see their faces again.
 We don't like pre-made shelves so I bought a sheet of precut hardwood from Home Depot where they cut them into equal parts.
 We sanded and stained them with a pre-tinted white wash stain by Minwax.
 This way we'd still be able to see the wood grain.
 The wall studs were not in the right places to hold the shelves.
 I was very nervous about hanging shelves with heavy urns and delicate paw prints into drywall.
 So Travis began his research.

 (T) I have to say that when Samantha first stressed her concern over the weight of the shelves after the urns and memories were placed on them being too much weight and falling off the wall, I thought she was being too cautious.
 She was really concerned over the brackets not being strong enough, so my task was to do some research and present my findings in a manner that helped ease her concern.
 I knew I simply needed to find the perfect wall anchors for the job.
 Ones that could hold the most weight and also did not put large holes in the wall.
 Ultimately, I chose a molly bolt.
 I had never really had luck in the past with molly bolts, but that's because during my research I found I was missing the most important part of the installation process - the setting tool.